Remarkable People. Exceptional Care.

 Our compassionate caregivers share a singular goal: to enhance and endorse the continued dignity, trust and peace of mind of all residents.
 Meet our remarkable team.

-Wendy Sage-Matsis is a people-person who brings energy and passion for helping seniors discover – and live – better lives to her role as Director of Community Relations.
+Wendy Sage-Matsis is a people-person who brings energy and passion for helping seniors discover – and live – better lives to her role as Senior Advisor.
 Here, Wendy is responsible for introducing families and caregivers to the benefits of our specialized memory care, unique programming and family support offered at Bridges® by EPOCH at Nashua.

 “I meet families at a difficult time in their lives.
 Giving them the tools they need to make informed decisions and helping them secure a higher quality of life for their loved ones – and peace of mind for the whole family – is incredibly rewarding,” says Wendy.